 Mental Health Should Be Part of Your Conversation with Employees:

 The holiday season can be mentally challenging for everyone, including your employees.
 This time of year there are often spikes in depression and anxiety.
-Addressing mental health in the workplace may have benefits for the company but the most important benefits are to the employees.
+Addressing mental health and ways to handle holiday stress in the workplace may have benefits for the company but the most important benefits are to the employees.
 As you look to grow and improve your organization mental health should be part of the conversation.

 Don’t be afraid to open up